hackerschoice/gsocket/deploy/README.md

-GSOCKET works on Linux, FreeBSD, MacOS, Cygwin and many others.
+GSOCKET works on Linux, FreeBSD, macOS, Cygwin and many others.
 If the particular OS is not listed here then try the *Install Script* or *compile from source*.

 ---
 **Generic - Install Script**